Alhadis/Atom-Mocha/docs/options.md

 Works well with Mocha's [`--bail`](https://mochajs.org/#b---bail).

 To restrict sliding to certain edges, pass any combination of `up`, `down`, `left` and `right`.
-Passing `true` will enable sliding in all directions.
+Passing `false` disables sliding completely.

+To disable sliding in a `mocha.opts` file, use `--no-slide`.

 ### title